matchoomeelah/react-vite-template/README.md

 ## Customize
 Make sure to change the ```title``` in index.html, and the ```name``` in package.json to reflect your app's details.

-Make a new README.md eventually!
+Make a new README.md eventually.